jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Reverse Hash Lookup Table</figcaption>

-Reverse hash lookup tables are most effective against slow hashing algorithms since the computational time to storage space ratio is the highest.
+Reverse hash lookup tables are most useful against slow hashing algorithms since the computational time to storage space ratio is the highest.
 For fast hashing algorithms like SHA256 the gains will be much less.

 # Rainbow Tables